Newry Cathedral: Background

-It is a Grade A listed building.
+Securing the site in 1823

-The cathedral replaced St Mary's Church (the Old Chapel), which had been constructed by Bishop Lennan in 1789 and which, for forty years, doubled as both a parish church and quasi-cathedral, two bishops having received episcopal consecration there.
+Bishop Thomas O'Kelly immediately after his appointment as Bishop, inaugurated plans for the building of the Cathedral.
+The old minute book of the committee in charge of St. Mary's, Chapel Street, tells of a meeting inspired by Bishop O'Kelly, in the house of Denis Callan, Mill Street, on the evening of Wednesday 7 March 1821, with Mark Devlin in the chair.
+The business of the meeting, at which Father Thomas O'Hare, ADM., was present, is recorded in the following resolutions:

-The stately Gothic Cathedral of SS.
-Patrick and Colman graces Newry’s Main Street.
-Though less imposing outwardly than other Irish cathedrals, many admit that the interior decoration of the cathedral is second to none in Ireland.
+The deputation of leading Catholic citizens thus appointed duly visited Lord Downshire, for the Minute book later records that their expenses amounted to £6 4s.
+That they met with initial success seems unlikely, since two and a half years elapsed before the site was purchased.
+The original lease now presently stored in the episcopal archives shows that a grant of the "swamp beside the Mill Race, known as Seymour's Green," was obtained from John Johnson and James Coulter by Daniel Jennings and others, on behalf of the parish, on 20 September 1823.

 Foundation stone

 Details of the actual ceremony for the laying of the foundation stone are lacking.
 The Newry Telegraph records the fact that Bishop O’Kelly performed the ceremony on 8 June 1825.

 Under his successor, Dr. Thomas Kelly, work on the cathedral continued.
-Within four years, the fabric of the church was completed, and the dedication ceremony was performed by the Primate, Dr. Curtis, on 6 May 1829 at 12 O'Clock.
+Within four years, the fabric of the church was completed, and the dedication ceremony was performed by the Primate, Dr. Curtis, on 6 May 1829 at 12 O'clock.
 The dedication sermon was preached by Dr. Doyle, Bishop of Kildare and Leighlin.
 A contemporary writer referred to the ceremony as "the greatest attendance of Bishops and clergy seen for three centuries in the north of Ireland."

 The Bishop's of the province dressed in Pontificals, walked in procession from the Sacristy to the Great West Door.
 After the Dedication ceremonies were concluded Solemn High Mass was offered.
 A collection was taken up by several Noblemen and Gentlemen to help defray the building costs.
 The sum of the collection was £141, 2s.
 8d.
 The inside of the Cathedral was unfinished at the time of the Dedication.
 The galleries were also unfinished.
 Admission to the service was regulated by tickets at 5s. each.
 Upon opening the Cathedral was known as the Cathedral Church of St. Patrick.
 Locally it was known as the "New Chapel."